Boozy Bacon Pretzel Peanut Butter Bars

 Jennifer Stewart, Take Two Tapas

 Boozy Bacon Pretzel Peanut Butter Bars are the perfect salty-sweet dessert!
 This twist on a classic peanut butter blondie incorporates bacon, pretzel pieces and bourbon into the batter.
-Press mini pretzels on top before baking, then let these chewy peanut butter squares cool before cutting into bite-sized pieces.
 Perfect for a crowd, Boozy Bacon Pretzel Peanut Butter Bars make a versatile sweet treat for game day, a casual dinner party and more!

 Prep Time 20 minutes